-The following information must be submitted to the Board annually: failure to do so is g rounds for immediate revocation of f the permit of approval.
+The following information must be submitted to the Board annually: failure to do so is grounds for immediate revocation of of the nermit of approval.
+The jollowing injointation must be submitted to the Bourd annually, fundice to do so is Stounds jor intineature rerocation (j ine permit of approvan

-Madiaal Doutal Magaaoo Program Name Medical Dental Massage e e Assisting 51.0801 Assisting 51.0601 Therapy 51.3501 Disclosure Reporting Category CIP SOC 31-9092 31-9091 31-9011 31-9092 31-9091 31-9011 A) For each program of study, report: 1 [ 1) The number of students who were admitted in the program or course of instruction as of July 1 of this reporting period.
-136 48 17 2) The number of additional students who were admitted in the program or course of instruction during f the following categories: a) New starts 129 45 25 b) Re-enrollments 7 0 1 c) Transfers into the program from other programs at the school 0 0 0 3) The total number of students admitted in the program or course of instruction during the 12-month reporting period (the number of students reported under subsection A1 plus the total number of students reported under subsection A2).
-272 93 43 - - 4) The number of students enrolled in the program or course of instruction during the 12-month report ing period wh 4) The number of students enrolled in the program of course of instruction during the 12-month report. ing period who J. [1 [ a) Transferred out of the program or course and into another program or course at the school 0 0 0 b) Completed or graduated from a program or course of instruction 86 40 14 c) Withdrew from the school 39 40 7 d) Are still enrolled 147 45 22 d) Are sum emoned 147 43 22 24 12 1 a) Placed in their field of study b) Placed in a related field 66 34 12 5 1 1 c) Placed out of the field 4 2 1 d) Not available for placement due to personal reasons 7 2 0 e) Not employed 4 1 0 B1) The number of students who took a State licensing examination or professional certification examination, if any, during the reporting period.
-113 0 14 B2) The number of students who took and passed a State licensing examination or professional certification examination, if any, during the reporting period.
-98 0 14 1 C) The number of graduates who obtained employment in the field who did not use the school's placement assistance during the reporting period; such information may be compiled by reasonable efforts of the school to contact graduates by written correspondence.
-2 4 4 1 D) The average starting salary for all school graduates employed during the reporting period; this information may be compiled by reasonable efforts of the school to contact graduates by written + correspondence. \$17.07 \$15.27 \$26.91
+14 Medical Dental Massage Program Name Assisting Assisting Therapy Disclosure Reporting Category CIP SOC 51.0801 51.0601 51.3501 31-9092 31-9091 31-9011 A) For each program of study, report: 1 Г Г 1) The number of students who were admitted in the program or course of instruction as of July 1 of this reporting period.
+147 45 22 2) The number of additional students who were admitted in the program or course of instruction during g the next 12 r nonths and clas sified in one o f the following categories: a) New starts 131 39 25 b) Re-enrollments 8 0 1 c) Transfers into the program from other programs at the school 1 0 0 3) The total number of students admitted in the program or course of instruction during the 12-month reporting period (the number of students reported under subsection A1 plus the total number of students reported under subsection A2).
+287 84 48 207 4) The number of students enrolled in the program or course of instruction during the 12-month report ing period who 0: r r 0 0 a) Transferred out of the program or course and into another program or course at the school 0 0 1 b) Completed or graduated from a program or course of instruction 106 37 19 c) Withdrew from the school 33 12 6 d) Are still enrolled 148 35 22 1 I I a) Placed in their field of study 81 25 10 b) Placed in a related field 5 1 3 c) Placed out of the field 12 2 3 d) Not available for placement due to personal reasons 8 6 3 e) Not employed 0 3 0 1 B1) The number of students who took a State licensing examination or professional certification 130 0 16 examination, if any, during the reporting period.
+150 0 10 enamination, it any, during the reporting periodi B2) The number of students who took and passed a State licensing examination or professional 115 0 15 certification examination, if any, during the reporting period.
+1 C) The number of graduates who obtained employment in the field who did not use the school's placement assistance during the reporting period; such information may be compiled by reasonable 12 4 4 efforts of the school to contact graduates by written correspondence.
+D) The average starting salary for all school graduates employed during the reporting period; this information may be compiled by reasonable efforts of the school to contact graduates by written \$18.19 \$16.91 \$23.16 correspondence.

-CIP--Please insert the program CIP Code.
-For more information on CIP codes: https://nces.ed.gov/ipeds/cipcode/Default.aspx?y=55
+$\label{eq:CIP--Please} \textbf{CIP--Please insert the program CIP Code.
+For more information on CIP codes: https://nces.ed.gov/ipeds/cipcode/Default.aspx?y=55$